tolgalkaya/learning-journal/README.md

-# learning-journal
-Workintech yolculuğumda öğrendiklerimi burada paylaşıyorum.
-# 📓 Tolga'nın Öğrenme Günlüğü
+# 📓 Tolga's Learning Journal

-Merhaba!
+Hi there!
-Ben Tolga.
-Workintech Fullstack UpPro programıyla yazılıma giriş yaptım.
+I'm Tolga, currently enrolled in the Workintech Fullstack UpPro program.
-Bu repoda her sprintte öğrendiklerimi ve projelerde yaşadığım deneyimleri günü gününe paylaşıyorum.
+In this repository, I’m documenting what I learn, the projects I build, and the challenges I face—week by week.

 ---

-## 🚀 Başlangıç – 12 Haziran 2025
+## 🚀 Getting Started – June 12, 2025
-### 🧠 Konu: JavaScript Değişkenler & Veri Tipleri
+### 🧠 Topic: JavaScript Variables & Data Types

-**Neler öğrendim:**
+**What I learned:**
-- `let` ve `const` ile değişken tanımlama
+- Declaring variables with `let` and `const`
-- `string`, `number`, `boolean` veri türleri
+- Understanding data types: `string`, `number`, `boolean`
-- `console.log()` ile çıktılar yazdırma
+- Logging outputs using `console.log()`

-**Zorlandıklarım:**
+**Challenges:**
-- `null` vs `undefined` farkı — tekrar bakmam gerek
+- The difference between `null` and `undefined` — I need to revisit this

-**Uygulama fikri:**
-Kullanıcı doğum yılı girince yaşını hesaplayan bir mini JS programı

-**Yarınki hedefim:**
-Fonksiyonlar konusuna geçmek ve bir sayı tahmin oyunu yazmaya başlamak
+**Mini project idea:**
+A simple program that asks for a birth year and calculates the user’s age.

+**Next goal:**
+Learn about functions and try building a number guessing game.

 ---

-## 📅 Günlük Girdileri
+## 📅 Daily Logs

-Tüm detaylı girdileri `entries/` klasöründe tutuyorum.
+I keep all detailed entries inside the `entries/` folder.